|City/Town: • Miami|

-Going into the 1980s, the stadium saw a decline in events due to a number of issues including new restrictions, political pressure from the City of Miami, and a lack for promoting such events.
+Going into the 1980s, the stadium saw a decline in events due to a number of issues including new restrictions, political pressure from the City of Miami, and a lack of promoting such events.
 Along with the issues mentioned, the stadium was also facing growing competition from newer venues such as the James L. Knight Center and the Miami Arena.
 The last major race at the stadium was the 1987 Inboard Hydroplane National Championship and by the 1990s, powerboat racing at the stadium was nothing but a memory.
 In 1992, Hurricane Andrew struck South Florida, causing billions of dollars worth in damages.
 After the storm, engineers for the city condemned the stadium due to cracks found in the foundation.
 In later years, independent engineers would declare the structure sound although needing refurbishing with estimated repairs to exceed $2 million.

-On April 6, 2010, Miami-Dade County Commissioners passed a resolution to allocate $3-million to the stadium to start its historical preservation and return it as a venue for water sports and major concerts.
+On April 6, 2010, Miami-Dade County Commissioners passed a resolution to allocate $3 million to the stadium to start its historical preservation and return it as a venue for water sports and major concerts.
 It was only in March when an engineering study by the firm of Simpson Gumpertz found that renovating the stadium would cost between $5.5 and $8.5 million, which is substantially less than the $15 million the city of Miami initially said it would take to renovate the facility.

 The City of Miami granted control of the stadium property to the group in 2013, and the group returned in late 2014 with a revitalization proposal and supposed funds.
-The proposal would have cost about $121-million and would have brought the Miami Boat Show to the stadium, but the proposal was shot down by the City Commission after learning that the proposal also involved extensively developing the site to add an exposition center, dry dock storage, retail and restaurants.
+The proposal would have cost about $121 million and would have brought the Miami Boat Show to the stadium, but the proposal was shot down by the City Commission after learning that the proposal also involved extensively developing the site to add an exposition center, dry dock storage, retail, and restaurants.
 The proposal also included the inclusion of Hilario Candela and Jorge Hernandez as architects, which would allow them to receive payment for the restoration project.